Anfield atmosphere sweetened the deal for Alisson

 Liverpool signs Alisson in world-record deal

-The 25-year-old goalkeeper penned a long-term contract with the Premier League side on Thursday after Roma agreed to sell him for an initial $NZD105 million.
+The 25-year-old goalkeeper penned a long-term contract with the Premier League side on Thursday after Roma agreed to sell him for an initial $A99 million.

 That fee confirmed his status as the most expensive keeper of all-time and could yet rise a further £9m depending on performance-related clauses.